jeness/SmartNote/smart-note/README.md

 ## Features
-- Accounts management: sign in, sign out.
+- Account management: sign in, sign out.
 - Basic notes: Create, Retrieve, Update, Delete
-- Todo: create a todo, complete a todo, delete a todo and view all todos.
+- URL notes: generate note from URL automatically.
 - Markdown notes: create a markdown note with its title, tag and content.
+- Archive note: view all archived notes.
-- Search notes: search note by keyword or tag
+- Classification: classify note by tags.
+- View note: preview url note and markdown note.
+- Edit note: modify markdown note.
+- Delete note.
 - Tag notes: create tags and classify notes by tag.
-- URL notes: generate note from URL automatically.
+- Search notes: search note by keyword or tag.
-- Archive note: view all archived notes.

 ## Development

-Before run our application, you need to install mongodb.
+1. Before run our application, you need to install mongodb.
+- Open the Terminal app and type `brew update`.
+- After updating Homebrew `brew install mongodb`
+- After downloading Mongo, create the “db” directory.
+This is where the Mongo data files will live.
+You can create the directory in the default location by running `mkdir -p /data/db`
+- Make sure that the /data/db directory has the right permissions by running

+``sudo chown -R `id -un` /data/db``

-Run `mongod` to start the service after installation.
+2. Run `mongod` in the terminal to start the the Mongo daemon, this step starts the Mongo serever.

+3. Before starting the application, you need to install some dependencies.
+Please reference the next section for details.
 Run `npm run start` to start the application.
 Navigate to `http://localhost:4300/`.
 The app will automatically reload if you change any of the source files.

-For Server part, go to folder server by `cd server/`.
+4. For Server part, go to folder server by `cd server/`.
 Run `npm install` and `npm run dev`.
+5. Exit mongo service:
+- To exit the Mongo shell run `quit()
+- to quit the Mongo daemon, hit `ctrl-c`.

 ## Dependencies